cnap-tech/example-product/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes following the async patterns
+3. Make your changes following the async patterns and modular architecture
 4. Run the full test suite (`pytest -v`)
-5. Ensure all 43 tests pass
+5. Ensure all 142 tests pass
 6. Commit your changes (`git commit -m 'Add amazing feature'`)
 7. Push to the branch (`git push origin feature/amazing-feature`)
 8. Open a Pull Request